Mr-Kaos/The-Rip-DB/README.md

 ## Aim of the Project

 The goal of this project is to provide a complete and detailed database of all rips that exist publicly on the internet.
-Each rip will be given appropriate tags and attributes, to help fid rips by their contents, such as the songs used, jokes and references within the rip or other meta information related to the rip.
+Each rip will be given appropriate tags and attributes, to help find rips by their contents, such as the songs used, jokes and references within the rip or other meta information related to the rip.

 Ultimately, if someone wanted to find rips that contain certain songs or references, they would be able to do it here.